Chungwin/BreezyRecruitmentAnalytics/README.md

 Integrate **Calendly** data.
 Integrate **Google Calendar** data.
 Logging of how many new positions were published during the last x-days.
-Handle candidates that are moved from one position to another.
 Docker & Deploy

 Feedback is always very welcome!